The Way of Japanese Tea Ceremony

 • Tatami mats line the floor; guests are seated to reflect social harmony and hierarchy.

 In some traditional tea houses, guests enter through a small, low door—a gesture that humbles everyone and symbolizes leaving the outside world behind.
+The host might warm water using a classic cast-iron kettle like the Cast Iron Teapot in winter, creating deep aroma and warmth, while in summer, fresh breezes and open doors connect the gathering to nature, often with everyone enjoying tea from an elegant set such as the Japanese Tea Set with Tray.
 In winter, the room may be warmed by a sunken hearth, while in summer, fresh breezes and open doors connect the gathering to nature.

 Japanese Tea: Your Key to a Long and Healthy Life